 Crouching low; there’s the bridge at the end,

-if she could make it across then salvation descends.
+if she makes it across then salvation descends.

 The war-torn streets are littered; destroyed,